Overview

 Complications

-Complications associated with myofascial pain syndrome may include:
+Complications linked to myofascial pain syndrome include:

-• Fibromyalgia.
-Some research suggests that myofascial pain syndrome may develop into fibromyalgia in some people.
-Fibromyalgia is a chronic condition that features widespread pain.
-It's believed that the brains of people with fibromyalgia become more sensitive to pain signals over time.
-Some doctors believe myofascial pain syndrome may play a role in starting this process.
+It's believed that the brains of people with fibromyalgia respond more to pain signals over time.
+Some experts believe myofascial pain syndrome might help start this process.

 Related